Learning Dynamic Network Using a Reuse Gate Function in Semi-supervised Video Object Segmentation: Related Work

 \textbf{Template matching: } Template matching is one of the common approaches in the semi-VOS domain.
 In template matching, models generate a target template and calculate similarity between the template and given inputs.
 A-GAME \cite{johnander2019generative} employs a mixture of Gaussians to learn the target and background feature distributions.
 RANet \cite{wang2019ranet} integrates a ranking system to the template matching process to rank and select feature maps according to their importance for fine-grained VOS performance.
 FEELVOS \cite{voigtlaender2019feelvos} calculates a distance map by local and global matching mechanism to transfer previous information to the current frame for better robustness.
 Furthermore, SiamMask \cite{wang2019fast} exploits a depth-wise operation to make the matching operation faster.
 STM \cite{oh2019video} and GC \cite{li2020fast} integrate the memory network approach~\cite{kim2019progressive,sukhbaatar2015end,weston2014memory}.
 However, this approach requires lots of resources in maintaining the memory.
 TTVOS~\cite{park2020ttvos} proposes a light-weight template matching method for reducing the burden of computation where the temporal consistency loss is used to endow a correction power about the incorrectly estimated mask to the model.
 They claim that measuring the exact optical flow for temporal consistency is too demanding, and they estimate a transition matrix to identify the regions changing from background to foreground and vice versa.

-\textbf{Dynamic network: } Dynamic network performs efficient inference by dynamically choosing a subset of networks depending on the input.
+\textbf{Dynamic network: } Dynamic networks perform efficient inference by dynamically choosing a subset of networks depending on the input.
 Constructing a dynamic inference path by dropping sub-layers of a network using gating modules has been widely studied in image-level tasks~\cite{Zuxuan_2018_CVPR, Ravi_2018_CVPR,veit2018convolutional,lee2020urnet}.
-This approach has been applied to image segmentation~\cite{Yanwei_2020_CVPR} and has been recently extended to the video domain as well~\cite{Zhang_2019_ICCV}.
-However, \cite{Zhang_2019_ICCV} is just switching modules and still requires the full computation on the feature extraction and the mask refinement for every frame.
+This approach has been applied to image segmentation~\cite{Yanwei_2020_CVPR} and has been recently extended to the video domain as well~\cite{chen2020state,hu2020temporally, Zhang_2019_ICCV, li2018low, shelhamer2016clockwork}. \cite{chen2020state, Zhang_2019_ICCV} adopt switching modules to Semi-VOS field, but they still requires the full computation on the feature extraction and the mask refinement for every frame.

-We find two problems in previous dynamic network approaches.
+We find two problems about applying dynamic network approaches to Semi-VOS field.
 First, the gate function outputs a discrete decision which are hard to be integrated with a convolutional network due to the difficulty of gradient calculation.
-Gumbel-Softmax trick \cite{jang2016categorical} is generally used to resolve the problem by the softmax relaxation but it is not stable enough.
+Gumbel-Softmax trick \cite{jang2016categorical} is generally used to resolve the problem by the softmax relaxation, but we empirically get unstable training problem.
 The second issue is how to penalize the model.
 Usually, there is a target rate for training a dynamic network.
 The target rate determines the fixed maximum number of layer blocks that can be used in the computation during training.
-We found that this constraint does not work well in a video segmentation task.
+We found that this constraint does not work well in this task.
 Since the target rate drives a model to concentrate on meeting the desired number of gates on, the model tends to treat preserving the original accuracy as a less important matter, resulting in a poor segmentation accuracy.